It's possible to be happy even in the most difficult circumstances. How? Put happiness practices first. By doing so, you can do two things:

 Celebrate your own accomplishments instead of comparing yourself to others.
 And take a break from social media if it doesn't bring you happiness.

-5. Reconnect with old friends and make new ones
+5. Connect with friends and make new ones

 Connection is a cornerstone of happiness.
 Studies have even found that people who feel isolated tend to feel more depressed.
 This is especially true for adults aged 50 and up.